-- ensure a systematic appraisal of the cost and benefits of projects; - examine potential conflicts or synergies with other institutional projects; - establish priorities among projects; - ensure adequacy of resources; and - provide management support and oversight of initiatives.
+- ensure a systematic appraisal of the cost and benefits of projects; - examine potential conflicts or synergies with other institutional projects; - establish priorities among projects; - ensure adequacy of resources; and - provide management support and oversight in the implementation of initiatives.

 The purpose of each stage of the process is briefly described below.
-Note that while PAPP is presented here as a linear process, in reality it is an iterative process in which feedback from the different steps results in adaptation of the project plan
+Note that while PAPP is presented here as a linear process, in reality it is an iterative process in which feedback from the different steps results in adaptation to the implementation plan.